data-henrik/ibmcloud-access-management-analytics/README.md

 - Security posture analysis performed by the [IBM Cloud Security and Compliance Center](https://cloud.ibm.com/security-compliance/compliance-posture)
 - IAM reports on [inactive identities](https://cloud.ibm.com/iam/inactive-identities) and [inactive policies](https://cloud.ibm.com/iam/inactive-policies)

+By downloading and analyzing the [IBM Cloud access management data](https://cloud.ibm.com/docs?tab=api-docs&category=platform_services), you get an additional view on the security configuration.
+This helps to improve account security.

+*It is important to note that the analysis does not cover any dynamic membership rules or context- or time-based access decisions.
+Deciding on access as part of IAM processing requires more dynamic data.
+We don’t want to and cannot mimic IAM decision.
+The analysis only helps to find interesting spots in the security setup to investigate and possibly to improve.*

 ### Install requirements